shundhammer/qdirstat/README.md

   - Tree view:
     - Shift-click: Select a range of items.
-    - Ctrl-Click:  Select an additional item or deselect a selected one.
+    - Ctrl-click:  Select an additional item or deselect a selected one.

   - {Treemap](doc/Treemap.md):
-    - Ctrl-Click:  Select an additional item or deselect a selected one.
+    - Ctrl-click:  Select an additional item or deselect a selected one.

     - The current item is highlighted with a red rectangle, all other selected ones with a yellow rectangle.
 If the current item is not also selected,